wernerfred/docker-mailserver/docs/content/config/security/fail2ban.md

+---
+title: 'Security | Fail2Ban'
+hide:
+  - toc # Hide Table of Contents for this page
+---

 Fail2ban is installed automatically and bans IP addresses for 3 hours after 3 failed attempts in 10 minutes by default.
 If you want to change this, you can easily edit [config/fail2ban-jail.cf](https://github.com/tomav/docker-mailserver/blob/master/config/fail2ban-jail.cf).
 You can do the same with the values from fail2ban.conf, e.g dbpurgeage.
 In that case you need to edit [config/fail2ban-fail2ban.cf](https://github.com/tomav/docker-mailserver/blob/master/config/fail2ban-fail2ban.cf)